 Say what you will about my overripe hotness, but aspersions on my sense of humour are something — as Dorothy Parker said with grammatical precision — “up with which I will not put.”

 I have spent much of my career being paid to be funny — or to be precise, to try to make other people funny.
-I did three years on the writing staff of the NHL Awards, And YOU try to write gags that will get a laugh when haltingly delivered by Brett Hull.
+I did three years on the writing staff of the NHL Awards.
+You try to write gags that will get a laugh when haltingly delivered by Brett Hull.

 So, has time left me behind?
 Are the things I find funny now quaint anachronisms to a generation that laughs at GIFs?